 All this is to say, if you’re really concerned with finding the mismatched user through Tinder, the only true option is to start your account over, removing all limitations and blocks from your account, and rematching with past users using your new account.
 This also requires creating a new Facebook profile, since you’ll have to recreate your Tinder profile from scratch within the app itself.
 Don’t get us wrong—mistakes can happen, and perhaps the unmatch was a mistake on the other user’s part.
 You can spend years wondering if that person was the one for you, or you can move forward, allowing yourself the freedom to date and meet new people on Tinder without any sort of emotional baggage.

 Overall, however, we recommend sticking to finding new matches on the service.
 It just isn’t healthy to be kept up on a single guy or girl, especially when users are unmatched on a daily basis.
-Typically, there’s almost nothing personal about being unmatched—we all have personal preferences in the men and women we find attractive, and what one user doesn’t see in you, another user might just be a perfect match.
-Overall, keep your head up when it comes to Tinder matches.
+Typically, there’s almost nothing personal about being unmatched—we all have our own personal preferences in the men and women we find attractive, and what one user doesn’t see in you, another user might just be a perfect match.
+Mistakes can happen, and just because someone matched and unmatched with you doesn’t mean the end of the world.
+It’s healthy to think of it more as an accidental like on Facebook or Twitter than a true, insulting error.
+Remember to keep your head up when it comes to Tinder matches.
 Smartphones may have revolutionized the world around us, but heartbreak still exists online.